MNB allocates HUF 50 bln of MIRS at tender

-The MNB allocated HUF 10 bln of five-year and HUF 40 bln of ten-year MIRS, in line with the announced offered amounts.
+The MNB allocated HUF 10 bln of five-year MIRS and HUF 40 bln of ten-year swaps, in line with the announced offered amounts.

-Lendersʼ bids came to HUF 41.53 bln for the five-year and HUF 94.6 bln for the ten-year swaps.
-There were 21 banks bidding at the five-year and 20 banks bidding at the ten-year tender.
+Lendersʼ bids came to HUF 36.04 bln for the five-year facility, and HUF 96.58 bln for the ten-year swaps.

-MNB policy makers decided to launch the MIRS facility in November 2017.
-They set a HUF 600 bln allocation for the first half of 2018.
-The bank is holding the tenders for the MIRS every other Thursday.
+MNB policymakers decided in November 2017 to launch the MIRS facility, setting a HUF 600 bln allocation for the first half of 2018.
+The MNB is holding MIRS tenders every other Thursday.

 SUPPORT THE BUDAPEST BUSINESS JOURNAL